 - Have elevated or intermediate levels of amyloid in the brain (a protein shown by brain imaging, as part of the study screening process)

-Contact the study coordinator below to find out if you are eligible to enroll in the AHEAD Study.
+Contact one of the study coordinators below to find out if you are eligible to enroll in the AHEAD Study.